-What the hell is a colonnade anyway?
+(first posted 3/31/2011) What the hell is a colonnade anyway?
 And what’s it got to do with a car?
-Those were the second and third thing that popped into my head when I first saw the all-new ’73 GM mid-sized cars.
+Those were the second and third things that popped into my head when I first saw the all-new ’73 GM mid-sized cars.
 The first: Holy Shit!

 And that’s what came to mind again, when I first encountered this Cutlass.

-GM had pulled a few surprises on me before (1970 Camaro), but these mega-big and drastically different cars were totally unexpected.
-In one fell swoop GM doomed the hardtop style–which it so proudly invented in 1949– to be consigned to the ash heap of history.
-Well, maybe just as well, as our recent CC DS makes quite clear: GM was hardly getting any better at mastering the structural challenges of that design, especially the four door versions.
+GM had pulled a few surprises on me before (1970 Camaro), but these surprisingly big and drastically different cars were totally unexpected; there was no style continuity with their predecessor.
+In one fell swoop, GM doomed the hardtop style—which it so proudly invented in 1949—to the ash heap of history.

 Let’s just say that the first time I laid eyes on a Colonnade Coupe was in a print ad for a Cutlass Coupe.
 That goes for the 1970 Camaro as well: imagine having zero idea about what the 2010 Camaro was going to look like until you saw it in an ad one day…Holy Shit indeed.
 The element of surprise at anything really new or different long went out of the car business.

-The sloping roof line which forced your heard forward and that giant rear window to burn your neck were bad enough, and brought back memories of similarly unpleasant experiences in the old GM “bubble” hard tops of yore, except for one or two very big differences: that huge middle column (a colonnade is a series of them, btw) was right where you might just possible want to look out at the world.
+The sloping roofline, which forced one’s head forward, and that giant rear window to burn your neck were bad enough, and brought back memories of similarly unpleasant experiences in the old GM “bubble” hard tops of yore, except for one or two very big differences: that huge middle column (a colonnade is a series of them) was right where you might just possibly want to look out at the world.
 And the fixed rear window, which was almost totally behind one anyway, was fixed.
-Rather than Colonnade, how about Abu Graib?

-The solution: down size the engines, not the car (that would take a few more years).
+The solution: down-size the engines, not the car (that would take several more years).
 In 1973, the Cutlass had a 180 hp 350 V8 as standard, and the 455 was optional (and not at all uncommon).
 By 1976, the Chevy 250 six sporting 105 hp was now the standard engine, along with the infamous 260 cubic inch V8 (4.3 L) that trumped the six by a full five hp.
-Yup, the 110 hp chicken-shit Rocket.
+Yup, the 110 hp chicken-shit Rocket, notorious for its feeble torque.
 But a five-speed stick was now available, to help jack up the EPA mileage more than any real driving pleasure.

 That word notwithstanding, that was the exact phrase I used when I first saw the 1973 GM models.
 I said things much worse back then, too!
 You’ve said all I said in the past about the death of the pillarless hardtops, and frankly, I’ve never gotten over it, as they spoiled me.
 Interestingly, I have never owned a hardtop – only sedans and convertibles.
 Go figure.
 Oh yeah – the doors were a mile and a half long, too!
 I would have to say the death of the hardtop was the deadliest sin of all!